Transmission and Distribution Program

 - Transcripts of all relevant university coursework.
 Only degrees and courses from a regionally accredited institution will be accepted.

-- GRE test score (waived for those with a T&D Certificate)
+- GRE test score (waived for those with a T&D Certificate or current PE license)

 - Two letters of recommendation